rmrkdao/rmrkdao-spec/entities/proposal.md

   },
   "?snapshot": {
     "type": "number",
-    "value": "(optional) the Unix timestamp in milliseconds when the owner snapshot should be taken.
+    "value": "(optional if electorate is false; required if electorate is true) the Unix timestamp in milliseconds when the owner snapshot should be taken.
 This can be any date after the creation of the collection.
 If omitted, thesnapshot date = endDate.
 Limit 365 days after endDate."
   },
   "?passingThreshold": {
     "type": "number",